eosrio/hyperion-docs/docs/connections.md

    - `"WS_ROUTER_PORT":7001` --> Port used by the Streaming API to connect to the Indexer.

 ## Example:
-In this example we have an connection.json file with:
+In this example we have a connection.json file with:

   - Local RabbitMQ
       - user: admin